VHF - UHF Diplexer

 Drill a 14mm hole for the SO239 socket on the side of the case.
 Drill 2 x 10mm holes to fit the gromments on the opposite side.
 The gromments I used were 1/4" x 1/2".

-cut the corners off the PCB to make it fit into the case.
-Use a marker pen to mark the holes to drill.
-Drill 4 x 3mm holes.
-Countersink the holes using a 9mm drill until flush to the case.
+Cut the corners off the PCB to make it fit into the case.
+Get the PCB around the correct way first so that the PCB lines up with the SO239 socket and the otherside with the two cables.
+Next use a marker pen to mark the 4 x holes to drill.
+Remove the PCB and Drill 4 x 3mm holes.
+Once the holes are drilled, turn over the case and countersink the 4 holes using a countersink drill until flush to the case.
+See Photo 5.

 Cut the BNC lead in half.
-Trim back the coax, when cutting and stripping the ends, make sure you do not pull the center cable otherwise you may pull the certer pin out of the BNC socket.
+Trim back the coax, when cutting and stripping the ends, make sure you do not pull the center cable when stripping, otherwise you may pull the center pin out of the BNC plug.
 Fit the grommets to the dicast box and push the coax through each grommet to join onto the PCB.
-Once they are joined, fit the 4cm wire to join the two braids together and also solder to the top of the screen divider.
+Allow the leads to be pushed through the gromments, giving you more room to solder the leads onto the PCB.
+Once they are soldered, you need to push the leads back through the gromments, so the PCB will locate on the spacers to fit the nuts.
+The leads are not inline to the PCB which will make the lead a bit harder once assembled if you were to accidently pull on the cables.

 Tuning the Diplexer